ChristChurchMayfair/ccm_jekyll_site/extra_student_section.md

 This is where deep friendships are made and church begins to feel like a family.

-Whether you want to find out about Jesus for the first time or you're already keen to join a church that will help you live for him through your time studying, we would love to welcome you into our church family.
+Whether you are wanting to find out about Jesus for the first time or you're already keen to join a church family, we would love to welcome you.